mzur/kirby-uniform/docs/examples/extended.md

                 // Set replyTo manually, else it would be set to the value of 'email'.
                 'replyTo' => 'me@example.com',
                 'subject' => 'Thank you for your registration!',
-                // Use a snippet for the email body (see below).
+                // Use a template for the email body (see below).
-                'snippet' => 'emails/success',
+                'template' => 'success',
             ]);

         if ($form->success()) {